 After a successful makeup trial, you'll have your wedding beauty look nailed down to the exact shade of lipstick.
-But has your bridal party started thinking of bridesmaid makeup ideas that they may want to rock down the aisle?
+But has your bridal party started thinking of bridesmaid makeup looks that they may want to rock down the aisle?
 Dress fittings and bachelorette party planning aren’t the only things on a bridesmaid’s to-do list, you know.

 If the bridal party plans to have their makeup done by pros, have each 'maid bring a photo reference to speed the process along.
-Similarly, if everyone is taking charge of their own big-day beauty, it’s helpful to have a makeup look to mimic.
+Similarly, if everyone is taking charge of their own big-day beauty, it’s helpful to have a makeup idea to mimic.

-Check out that sultry, smoked-out liner on this bridesmaid!
+Check out that sultry, smoked-out liner on this bridesmaid.
 A soft kohl liner and, of course, a bit of blending will help you mimic this lusty look.

 Charcoal Shadow and a Nude Lip